scanarium/scanarium-handbook/source/90-Scenes/50-Scene highway/10-mirrored-text/en.md

 {: class=clearfix}

 Vehicles that come with text already on their coloring page are the exception (e.g., the "POLICE" mark on the police car).
-There, Scanarium knows where the text is can exclude that part when mirroring the vehicle.
+There, Scanarium knows where the text is and can exclude that part when mirroring the vehicle.
 So the text is readable regardless of the direction the vehicle is going in:

-{=macro(todo, There, Scanarium knows where the text is AND??? can exclude that part when mirroring the vehicle.)}

 {=macro(zoomable-image-left, scene-highway-writing-mirrored-police-car-right-to-left.jpg, Screenshot of police car going from right to left)}
 {=macro(zoomable-image-left, scene-highway-writing-mirrored-police-car-left-to-right.jpg, Screenshot of police car going from left to right)}
 {: class=clearfix}

-version: 1.001
+version: 1.002